-During his lifetime, Fernando Pessoa only published four books.
+During his lifetime, Fernando Pessoa only published five books.
 Just one of these was written in Portuguese and two of them are small books of poems:

 English Poems, I-II